brunomolteni/poker-excercise/README.md

 1. Uncomment the export lines for the validators you implemented at the bottom of the file.
 1. Run the commmand `mocha` from the root of the project to run the tests.
 All tests should pass.
 1. Once completed, replay all to the e-mail you received and attach the content of your `validator.js` as a `.txt` file.

+Expect to spend 1-2 hours completing this exercise.